Joe Biden Is An ‘Illegitimate President’ Elected With ‘Illegal Votes,’ Trump Official Says

 The Trump official pointed to figures like former Sectary of Defense Gen. Jim Mattis, former Secretary of State Rex Tillerson, and former National Security Adviser John Bolton as members of the purported group of shadowy government influencers.

-Trump and his allies have continued to claim that the 2020 election was influenced by widespread voter fraud but have yet to substantiate their claims.
+The president and his allies have continued to claim that the 2020 election was influenced by widespread voter fraud but have yet to substantiate their claims.
 According to Democratic lawyer Marc E. Elias via Twitter, the president’s legal battle against purported electoral fraud consists of 59 losses and one win.

 Still, Navarro has claimed otherwise and recently released a 36-page report called “The Immaculate Deception” that analyzed six crucial battleground states in the 2020 election — Georgia, Michigan, Arizona, Nevada, Wisconsin, and Pennsylvania.
 According to the report, the states contained various possible irregularities, including ballot mishandling, statistical anomalies, and voting machine irregularities.

-During a recent interview with Fox News’ Jesse Waters, Navarro touched on the report and made comments that echoed his remarks on The Cats Roundtable.
+During a recent interview with Fox News’ Jesse Waters, the White House official touched on the report and made comments that echoed his remarks on The Cats Roundtable.

 No big deal, just a top White House official publicly arguing that Joe Biden would be an "illegal" president and that Democrats stole the election because they "hate [Trump] more than they love this country." pic.twitter.com/OaF55ehCbY